AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Average Value of Stolen Items and Car Parts

-In 2019, victims of motor vehicle theft lost a total of $6.4 billion.
-There were 612,187 reported motor vehicle thefts throughout the year, meaning an $8,886 average loss per vehicle.
+In 2019, the most recent year for which the FBI released theft data, victims of motor vehicle theft lost a total of $6.4 billion.
+There were 612,187 reported motor vehicle thefts throughout the year, equaling an average loss of $8,886 per vehicle.

 What’s Stolen the Most?